STEM at Home

 Look Beyond the four stages of the water cycle.
 Engage in experiments and become a water drop as you experience the many paths of a water molecule.
 Register today!

 We have updated some of our Outreach programs to allow students to be engaged in hands-on, high-energy learning experiences in science, technology and nature while maintaining a safe environment for everyone.
 Click here to learn more.

 Together with the Leslie Science & Nature Center, we will create a food chain using LIVE animals (hawk/owl, snake, frog, spider and roach).
 Along the way we will discuss how they survive in the wild.
 Register today!

 Meet up to three live bats with the Leslie Science & Nature Center!
 Join in as we take an up close look into the wondrous world of bats!
 Explore what makes bats so unique, why they're important across the globe and try your hand at being an expert echo-locator using a simple tool to understand sound!
 Register today!

 Leslie Science & Nature Center joins us with LIVE reptiles in our lab as we explore what makes a reptile a reptile.
 Feel the snake or lizard skin specimens we send you while you learn the adaptations that make these animals so successful in the wild.
 Register today!

-Interested in a custom program for your pack or troop?
-You never know what’s possible until you ask!
+Our custom workshops are currently on hiatus.
+Please watch this space for more Scouting opportunities coming in 2019.
 For details, or questions regarding any of our Scouts programming, fill out our Contact Us form.